 This Post Is Sponsored By Erin Condren!
 As Always, All Opinions Are My Own!
 Thank You For Supporting CityGirlGoneMom!

 When schedules disappear in the hazy, lazy, crazy days of summer, maintaining some structure can help your kids have a head start as the school year rolls around.
 And with the freedom and spontaneity that comes with a Schaffer summer, one thing that has to stay constant for our little ones is their chores and their summer reading and writing.
-This summer has been unlike any other, but keeping my kids on a schedule, complete with tasks and goals, gives them a little normalcy and keeps them focused and positive!
+These last two summers have been unlike any other, but keeping my kids on a schedule year after year, complete with tasks and goals, gives them a little normalcy and keeps them focused and positive!

 Checklists, journals and colorful stationery make even their chores fun!
 In the midst of this summer’s madness, Erin Condren’s new items have made staying on task seem seamless.